spotinst/help/src/docs/ocean/tips-and-best-practices/upgrade-aks-cluster.md

-# Upgrade AKS Cluster
+# Upgrade kubernetes version in Ocean AKS Cluster

-This page describes the procedures for upgrading an AKS cluster and the Ocean cluster associated with the AKS cluster.
+This page describes the procedures for upgrading kubernetes version in Ocean AKS Cluster.

-After you have updated the Ocean configuration, all new nodes launched by Ocean (regardless of the VNG) will be launched with the new configuration version.
+After you followed all the steps described, all new nodes launched by Ocean (regardless of the VNG) will be launched with the new kubernetes version.

 ## Step 1: Upgrade your AKS Control Plane